apupneja/devsoc_collab/README.md

 ## How to use

-After signing in through Bitsmail on the homepage.
-The user can choose the required subject card on the next page. followed by that the user will be able to see the preferences given by seniors along with the rating of each professor.
+After signing in through Bits mail on the homepage.
+The user can choose the required subject card on the next page.
+Followed by this, the user will be able to see the preferences given by seniors along with the rating of each professor.
+Also, students will be able to see tips and tricks for the particular course.
+The users won't able to see the option for filling the form unless he is a senior.

 ## Team members
 ### Frontend team